 - Boring Yet Practical: His talents in fleet deployment are not flashy at all, but are essential for the success of Yang's "magic".

 The Vice Chief of Staff of the 13th Fleet, Patolichev is often seen together with Murai and Fischer.

 The result of one of Walter von Schönkopf's many dalliances in his younger years.
 At the age of sixteen, she became a fighter pilot in Yang's fleet.

 A junior officer in the Alliance navy, Louis Mashengo's main claim to fame is as the only black man among the main cast in the entire series.
 He was shown to be a serious and reliable worker, having been assigned as a bodyguard for both Ensign Frederica Greenhill and Lieutenant Julian Mintz while they worked in enemy territory.
 He also joined Julian on his journey to Earth to investigate the true nature of the Earth Cult.

-Fake Defector: The National Salvation Military Council tasked him as such.
+- Fake Defector: The National Salvation Military Council tasked him as such, with the mission to assassinate Yang, thereby crippling the 13th Fleet.
 It did not work.

 - Heel-Face Turn: An exceedingly pragmatic one following the 11th Fleet's destruction (and, surprisingly, a genuine one, as Bagdash remains loyal to Yang and company for the remainder of the series).

 - Only One Name